acm-ndsu/Byte-le-2025/docs/_build/html/_sources/stats.rst

     def is_minimized(self) -> bool:

-- Returns True if the stat used is at its minimum value (the minimum value will always be 1 regardless of the stat)
+- Returns True if the Stat used is at its minimum value (the minimum value will always be 1, regardless of the Stat)

 Examples: